Pachacuti’s getaway spot in the Andes- he’d be shocked with all the traffic these days arriving at South America’s #1 tourist destination

 Winay Wayna seems to have served as a bathing stop for people on the way to Machu Picchu; there is also an extensive agricultural terrace on the slope opposite the stone structures.

-Early-ish to bed on Day Three since we’d be getting up extra early in order to get past a permits check while it was still dark and to Inti Punku for sunrise.
+It had been early-ish to bed because we got up extra early in order to get past an Inca Trail permit check while it is still dark and then to Inti Punku for sunrise.
 This is the famous Gateway of the Sun and is the top of a slope from which you first see Machu Picchu.
 Well, that is the plan.
-Check out the scene when we were there-
+Check out the scene when we got there-

 And where was Machu Picchu?
 Down there- underneath the clouds!